CircleCI-Public/config-preview-sdk/docs/commands.md

               overwrite: true
 ```

-If the same command were declared locally inside `config.yml` it would look something like:
+If the same command were declared locally inside `config.yml`, the command would look similar to the example shown below:

 ```yaml
 commands: